Aquatic Habitat Protection

 on a cooling water intake screen

 The goal of the SEU is to minimize the mortality to fish caused by the operation of cooling water intakes.
-Both Section 316(b) (www.epa.gov/waterscience/316b/basic.htm) of the federal Clean Water Act and New York State regulations (6NYCRR Part 704) provide the legal basis for our program.
+Both Section 316(b) (www.epa.gov/waterscience/316b/basic.htm) of the federal Clean Water Act and New York State regulations (6NYCRR Part 704) (link leaves DEC's Website) provide the legal basis for our program.
 These laws and regulations protect our waters from thermal pollution, and require that cooling water intake structures make use of the best technology available (BTA) to minimize adverse environmental impacts.
 Staff review proposals for the construction of new power plants and periodically assess the operational impacts of existing stations located throughout the State.
 New power plants are required to use the most protective intake technologies.
 For existing stations, studies are conducted to determine the magnitude of impact and the actions necessary to minimize those adverse effects.
 BTA can be implemented through a number of ways, and each power plant, whether new or old, presents its own conditions and problems which require site specific assessment.
 BTA determinations can include many different mitigative technologies and often more than one technology is required at a single facility.
 Mitigation is aimed at minimizing adverse environmental impacts, but not at a social and economic cost that is wholly disproportionate to the related environmental benefit.

 New Power Plants